 Tom Petty.
 Prince.
 Mac Miller.
 These music artists have made headlines over the last five years due to the growing impact of fentanyl abuse.
 Almost unheard of 30 years ago, fentanyl has rapidly become one of the most abused prescription drugs on the market.
 From 2010–2017, fentanyl-related deaths increased by 45%.1 In 2019 alone, federal health authorities counted over 37,000 fentanyl overdose deaths, and they say that the opioid crisis has gotten worse during the coronavirus pandemic.
-Teens and young adults (ages 16–30) are most at risk for prescription drug misuse, overdose, and death.2
+Teens and young adults (ages sixteen to thirty) are most at risk for prescription drug misuse, overdose, and death.2

 Fentanyl’s brand names include: